 Termination for cause

-A termination for cause, also known as termination for default, is a termination that is considered a direct response to a violation of contract terms.
-This is invoked only in case of a material breach of the contract.
+A termination for cause, also known as a termination for default, is a termination that is considered a direct response to a violation of contract terms.
+This is invoked only in the event of a material breach of the contract.
 Review the contract closely; has the other party done or not done something that can be considered a material breach of contract?
-Did you attain lesser benefit in terms of services than you had originally been promised?
+Did you attain lesser benefits in terms of services than you had originally been promised?
 Did the contract violation make the initial reason for the contract null and void?
 If the answer to any of these questions is yes, you may be able to terminate the contract with cause.

 The court will consider all of the above questions when determining if you can terminate the contract for a material cause.
-Courts will need to examine whether monetary damage has been incurred and how much that damage may total.
+The courts will need to examine whether monetary damage has been incurred and how much that damage may total.
 A material breach is considered a breach of the entire contract.
 Courts rule on material breaches of contract case-by-case and will always take into consideration the initial reason for the contract.

 Termination of convenience